mikaebora/TriSakay/README.md

   <img src="https://github.com/mikaebora/TriSakay/assets/129576196/f6efbab9-ed9e-4121-a627-826a172872ac" alt="TriSakay Logo">
 </div>

 TriSakay is a ride-booking service aimed at providing a convenient and accessible transportation solution.
-The project aligns with Sustainable Development Goal 11 (SDG 11) - Sustainable Cities and Communities, contributing to the development of sustainable urban areas.
+The project aligns with Sustainable Development Goal 11 - Sustainable Cities and Communities, contributing to the development of sustainable urban areas.

 ## Technology Stack